-Our mission at the Texas Trail Challenge Club is to promote safety and education while building a better bond with your horse.
+Our mission at the Texas Trail Challenge Club is to promote safety and education while building a better bond with our horses.

 What is a Texas Trail Challenge?

-- Trails are 7 to 12 miles over natural terrain
+- Trails are 7 to 10 miles over natural terrain.

-The course is designed using natural obstacles and situations a Rider might encounter on a trail ride.
-The rider might expect to be judged on opening a gate, maneuvering through a creek, executing an up or downhill.
-Other obstacles encountered might be: side passing over logs, backing up in patterns, dragging objects, and handling a horse in-hand like sending them into a pond or through a gate.
-Rider/horse teams are judged strictly on how well they negotiate through an obstacle with an emphasis on calmness and safety.
+A trail challenge is designed using natural obstacles, or man-made obstacles that simulate what a rider may encounter on a trail.
+Some obstacles may include maneuvering through a creek, opening a gate, executing an up or downhill.
+Other obstacles encountered might be side- passing over logs, backing through patterns, dragging objects and handling a horse in-hand such as sending them into a pond or over a small jump.

 Each rider/horse team is judged on how well they negotiate an obstacle.
 Emphasis is on teamwork, safety, willingness/calmness of the horse as well as the rider’s cues and balance to help their horse complete the obstacle.